OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-20.md

 ## Matthew 20:16

-Thus, the last will be first, and the first will be last.”
+In this way, the last will be first, and the first will be last.”

 ---

 ## Matthew 20:17

-As Jesus was going up to Jerusalem, he took the twelve disciples aside and on the way he said to them,
+As Jesus was on his way to Jerusalem, he took the twelve disciples aside and said to them,

 ## Matthew 20:18